FRAFFEL/DiscordBotPackages/README.md

 ```

 ## Multi Bot
 Multi Bot is a updated version of 'All Purpose Cleaner Package' with more features and updated methods!
+It has a config thats over 50 lines, that's alot of config!

-**Price: USD$25**
+**Price: USD$35**
-**Requirements: Node.js w/ npm**
+**Requirements: Node.js w/ npm** (Comes with package.json for set up)

 Commands/Features:
 ```